ITHelpDec/CPP-Concurrency-in-Action/Chapter 07 - Designing lock-free concurrent data structures/README.md

 [slightly_more_baked.cpp](slightly_more_baked.cpp)

-I've done some refactoring, but – more alarmingly – it looks like there's a bug in this implementation, as popping from an empty stack (or even calling the destructor) causes `__atomic_add_fetch` to throw within `__libcpp_atomic_refcount_decrement`...after a bit of debugging, it appears the implicit boolean condition in our `if` statement indicates an empty stack one dereference too late.
+I've done some refactoring in `.push()` to turn 3 lines into 1, but – more alarmingly – it looks like there's a bug in this implementation, as popping from an empty stack (or even calling the destructor) causes `__atomic_add_fetch` to throw within `__libcpp_atomic_refcount_decrement`...after a bit of debugging, it appears the implicit boolean condition in our `if` statement indicates an empty stack one dereference too late.

 I've attached a link to the PR [here](https://github.com/anthonywilliams/ccia_code_samples/pull/37), but the long and short of it is that we need to check if _`ptr_->next.ptr_`_ is a valid pointer, not `ptr_`.